sivabalaji1986/sg-lta-bus-arrivals/README.md

-# SG LTA Bus Arrivals API
-This Spring Boot project fetches real-time bus arrival data from Singapore's LTA Datamall API and exposes it through clean REST endpoints.
-It is integrated with OpenAPI (via SpringDoc) and supports AI MCP (Model Configuration Protocol) integration.
+This project is part of a multi-service architecture that enables an AI agent (such as Claude Desktop) to fetch real-time bus arrival timings from the LTA DataMall via a clean MCP abstraction.

+- **`sg-lta-mcp-server`**: Exposes MCP tools via the Spring AI MCP server and delegates bus arrival requests to a downstream service using Feign.
+- **`sg-lta-bus-arrivals`**: A standalone Spring Boot service that connects to the actual LTA Datamall API and returns real-time bus arrival information.

 ## Features
 - `/api/bus-arrivals` endpoint to fetch upcoming bus timings by stop and service
 - Integration with [LTA Datamall API](https://datamall.lta.gov.sg/)
 - `RestTemplate`-based HTTP client